 Both applied and theoretical approaches to the topic will be discussed.

 This course introduces the topic of circular economy (CE) by establishing a set of principles which explain, define and articulate the distinctive vision and approach of CE and how it differentiates from the current 'take-make-dispose' economic and business model.
-It does this in part through comparing, contrasting and distinguishing CE from other common analytical or conceptual frameworks.
-The course will then address the practical applications of CE to date, with case-studies¿both local and international¿and analyse the how and why of the progress observed has been realised.
+The course will then address the practical applications of CE to date, with case-studies, both local and international, and analyse the how and why of the progress observed has been realised.
 The topic will be examined from multiple perspectives including the technologies, materials, policies, behaviours, practices and theories involved in creating a circular economy, and then linked to the issues of the climate crisis.

-The lectures and in-class activities/discussions will be grouped around these key topics:
+The lectures and in-class activities/discussions will be grouped around key CE topics, including:

-1. Foundations of a circular economy: the theories and principles behind the concept and the history of the idea.
+¿ The theories and principles behind the concept and the history of the idea

 Entry Requirements (not applicable to Visiting Students)